apache/drill/_docs/performance-tuning/partition-pruning/010-partition-pruning-introduction.md

 The query planner in Drill performs partition pruning by evaluating the filters.
 If no partition filters are present, the underlying Scan operator reads all files in all directories and then sends the data to operators, such as Filter, downstream.
 When partition filters are present, the query planner pushes the filters down to the Scan if possible.
 The Scan reads only the directories that match the partition filters, thus reducing disk I/O.

 ## Using Partitioned Drill Data
-Before using Parquet data created by Drill 1.2 or earlier in Drill 1.3, you need to migrate the data.
+Before using Parquet data created by Drill 1.2 or earlier in later releases, you need to migrate the data.
 Migrate Parquet data as described in ["Migrating Parquet Data"]({{site.baseurl}}/docs/migrating-parquet-data/).

 {% include startimportant.html %}Migrate only Parquet files that Drill generated.{% include endimportant.html %}

 ## Partitioning Data
-Prior to the release of Drill 1.1, partition pruning involved time-consuming manual setup tasks.
+In early versions of Drill, partition pruning involved time-consuming manual setup tasks.
 Using the PARTITION BY clause in the CTAS command simplifies the process.